descriptinc/descript-audio-codec/README.md

 📈 [Demo Site](https://descript.notion.site/Descript-Audio-Codec-11389fce0ce2419891d6591a68f814d5)<br>
 ⚙ [Model Weights](https://github.com/descriptinc/descript-audio-codec/releases/download/0.0.1/weights.pth)

+👉 With Descript Audio Codec, you can compress **44.1 KHz audio** into discrete codes at a **low 8 kbps bitrate**.  <br>
+🤌 That's approximately **90x compression** while maintaining exceptional fidelity and minimizing artifacts.  <br>
+💪 Our universal model works on all domains (speech, environment, music, etc.), making it widely applicable to generative modeling of all audio.  <br>
+👌 It can be used as a drop-in replacement for EnCodec for all audio language modeling applications (such as AudioLMs, MusicLMs, MusicGen, etc.) <br>

 <p align="center">
 <img src="./assets/comparsion_stats.png" alt="Comparison of compressions approaches.
 Our model achieves a higher compression factor compared to all baseline methods.
 Our model has a ~90x compression factor compared to 32x compression factor of EnCodec and 64x of SoundStream.
 Note that we operate at a target bitrate of 8 kbps, whereas EnCodec operates at 24 kbps and SoundStream at 6 kbps.
 We also operate at 44.1 kHz, whereas EnCodec operates at 48 kHz and SoundStream operates at 24 kHz." width=35%></p>